 I’m Chris Nunciato.
-I live in Seattle (well, technically just outside Seattle) and based purely on the number of hours I’ve logged for each, you could say I’m a dad, programmer, photographer, writer and occasional filmmaker.
+I live in Seattle (well, just outside Seattle, actually) and based purely on the number of hours I’ve logged for each, you could say I’m a dad, programmer, photographer, writer and occasional filmmaker.
 By day, I work on the open-source Habitat project at an awesome little software company called Chef.
 By night, owing mainly to my dadness, I sleep.

 This site is still quite new, so there isn’t all that much to say about what it is yet, but if I had to guess, I’d say it’ll probably consist largely of pictures (I take a lot of pictures), videos (I shoot a lot of those, too) and a few words from time to time, mostly on non-technical subjects, much of which you probably won’t find all that interesting.
 (But of course, I hope you do.)

 For the geeky among you, this site is built with Hugo, the static-site generator, and it’s packaged and delivered with Habitat.
 The minimal design is all my own, hand-crafted of course (no themes here, yo), with good ol’ HTML, CSS (well, Sass) and a handful of web components built with Stencil.
 I develop in the Habitat studio, and when I push a commit to GitHub, Builder picks up the change, runs a build for me, puts the new package in the Depot, and the Supervisor running on my t2.nano (which I manage with Terraform) detects that new package and installs it automatically, with zero downtime.
 Nice, right?
 It is pretty nice.
-You should check it out sometime.
+I even made a little video about it.

 Anyway, thanks for stopping by.
-You’ll also find me on Medium (where I write infrequently on tech topics, mostly), Twitter, Instagram, Flickr, Vimeo, GitHub, LinkedIn, and at email@example.com.
+You’ll also find me on Medium (where I write infrequently on tech topics, mainly), Twitter, Flickr, Instagram, Vimeo, GitHub, LinkedIn, and at email@example.com.
 Feel free to reach out anytime.